 Sometimes our lives have fallen into such disrepair that we’re embarrassed to let anyone know how much rebuilding we need to do.
 But really, there’s no shame in the work of rebuilding our dilapidated lives.
 The shame would be in not doing so!

-The evidence of history indicates that persistence will pay off.
+History indicates that persistence will pay off.
 On any given day, skirmishes may be lost here and there.
 But the finer things in this world come to those who move forward in confidence — confidence that what’s right is stronger than what’s wrong.

 Discovery requires not only courage, but also faith.
 To be discoverers, we have to be willing to “see” some things before they can be seen!
 On some days, no new discovery will be “in sight,” and it’s on those days that we must keep our confidence up.

-We need to remain open to genuineness and authenticity, both in ourselves and in others.
+We need to remain open to authenticity, both in ourselves and in others.
 Just because something doesn’t glitter, that doesn’t mean it’s not gold.
 And real gold, even when it has a few impurities mixed in, is a better treasure than imitation gold.